646e62/legal-informatics/README.md

 Version 0.1.0 of this project takes over at least two previous attempts to develop a similar toolset.
 Code from these projects is currently stored in a .legacy folder, and some of it will be incorporated into the new project.
 Two of the tools — Citator and Headnote — were eventually developed under separate repos (as [citation-generator] and [case-brief](), respectively) as a part of my work on the PDM program in 2022/23, and the rationale for this project fell by the wayside.

 But since the last work on this repo a few years ago, I developed a tool ([legal-citation-parser](https://github.com/646e62/legal-citation-parser)) to generate information from a CanLII citation, in tandem with the publicly available CanLII API.
 Several potential informatic insights became apparent when using it, so I've decided to revisit this project and refocus its scope.
+The legal-citation-parser solves one half of the CanLII data processing problem, while the legacy code addresses (without solving) the other.
+Eventually, this project will combine the two to create a comprehensive toolset for processing CanLII data.

 The first version of this project introduces two very basic analytic functions: a tool that counts jurisdictions and court levels, and a tool that organizes citations by year.
 Although these are mostly proof of concept functions t, the data from each can be used to generate more complex insights.
 For example, the jurisdiction and court level data can be used to generate a report that shows how different courts read and cite one another, while annual data can be used to generate a report that shows a case's popularity over time.